 - Must get is a lottery for a chance to run in it, your chances are better with a team

-- Half Marathon cost $180 to enter
+- Half Marathon cost $180 to enter (as of 2014)

 - Raises money for Leukemia and Lymphoma Society

-As a Runner
+As a Runner (Amie)

-First off book your hotel ASAP.
-We stayed as close as possible to the start without spending a fortune, at a hotel called the Holiday Inn Golden Gateway.
+First off, book your hotel ASAP.
+We stayed as close as possible to the start without spending a fortune at a hotel called the Holiday Inn Golden Gateway.
 This hotel was about .8 miles from Union Square, where everything happens, so you could easily walk or take public transport there.
-I arrived in San Francisco Thursday evening and I picked up my race pack Friday afternoon then toured the Expotique area.
+I arrived in San Francisco Thursday evening, and I picked up my race pack Friday afternoon then toured the Expotique area.

-So Sunday morning finally came and greeted me with a 4:45AM wake up call.
-After getting ready and meeting with my team, my dad drove us over to the start, which was nice to not walk and it was really cold!
+So Sunday morning finally came and greeted me with a 4:45 AM wake up call.
+After getting ready and meeting with my team, my dad drove us over to the start, and it was freezing!
 Make sure you plan on colder running gear and especially a headband that covers your ears.
-We shuffled into the race pens according to our projected pace and we waited.
+We shuffled into the race pens according to our projected pace, and we waited.

-While we passed the time they had people on loud speakers ramping up the crowds and even taking you through some warm up stretches which helped take your mind off the cold and how early it was.
+While we passed the time, they had people on loudspeakers ramping up the crowds and even taking you through some warm-up stretches, which helped take your mind off the cold and how early it was.
 The first wave left at 6:30 accompanied but a countdown and fireworks.
 This continued with each new wave of runners.

-The next few stations are grabbing your shirt, a bag with food and goodies in it and an emergency blanket, which you will want all!
+The next few stations are grabbing your shirt, a bag with food and goodies in it, and an emergency blanket, which you will want all!
 One member of our team finished 30 minutes before me and had no lines.
 What a difference a little bit of time makes.
 It was chaos when I finished.
 Make sure you either have a phone or game plan to meet up with people cause it is not easy, but you will be on an adrenaline high after completing it cause it is such an awesome race.

 As a Spectator

-The short answer, no being a spectator was not as fun, but its about support right?
+The short answer, no being a spectator was not as fun, but it’s about support, right?
 This picture pretty much sums up what being a spectator here is like.

-After waking up at 5:45AM and arriving at the area for the race we followed the massive crowd to the starting line.
-The streets were full of people and there were Starbucks cups literally everywhere, I even saw women running with them and every trashcan was full of them!
+After waking up at 5:45 AM and arriving at the area for the race, we followed the massive crowd to the starting line.
+The streets were full of people, and there were Starbucks cups everywhere, I even saw women running with them, and every trashcan was full of them!

-As the runners from the first wave were going by we checked out the app that was supposed to track the runners.
-It was a cool idea but it never worked for me and I heard a ton of people complaining about it.
+As the runners from the first wave were going by, we checked out the app that was supposed to track the runners.
+It was a cool idea, but it never worked for me, and I heard a ton of people complaining about it.
 Either that or Amie never left the starting line and just took a cab to the end.

-The buses were comfortable so it wasn’t a bad ride, but they dropped you off about a mile away from the cheering area so you needed to fight the crowds and walk the mile to where the runners came around the corner.
-Since we got here early it was nice and peaceful cheering on the runners, but after that it developed into a sea of people.
+The buses were comfortable, so it wasn’t a bad ride, but they dropped you off about a mile away from the cheering area, so you needed to fight the crowds and walk the mile to where the runners came around the corner.
+Since we got here early, it was nice and peaceful cheering on the runners, but after that, it developed into a sea of people.

 It was fun to see them run past some of the iconic areas like the windmill in Golden Gate Park though.

-After about 45 minutes of waiting and looking around I found Amie and her friends and was able to celebrate her accomplishment!
+After about 45 minutes of waiting and looking around, I found Amie and her friends and was able to celebrate her accomplishment!
 I was even able to show off the free sign I had made at the expo.